 About the Author:

-Jessica Fender, creative brain and head of content at OnlineWritersRating.com.
-I am passionate about fresh SEO tactics and elaborate marketing approach.
-What do I love about my job?
+Jessica Fender is a creative brain and content writer.
+She is passionate about fresh SEO tactics and elaborate marketing approach.
+What does she love about her job?
 The opportunity to prove that SEO is not dead.

 Want to contribute to PeoplePerHour blog?
 Get in touch via firstname.lastname@example.org!